-Woman charged in attempted kidnap of Joe Montana grandchild
+Woman denies attempted kidnapping of Joe Montana grandchild

 The 64-year-old Montana told sheriff’s deputies that the girl was asleep Saturday in a playpen in his house in Malibu when a woman he did not know entered and picked up the child.

-Montana and his wife, Jennifer, confronted her, tried to de-escalate the situation and asked her to give back the baby, authorities said.
+Montana and his wife, Jennifer, confronted her, tried to deescalate the situation and asked her to give back the baby, authorities said.

 After a brief struggle, Jennifer Montana pried the girl away, and Dalzell fled from the home, authorities said.
 She was later arrested nearby.